exeki/stellaris_mod_synthetic_rush/readme.md

 The added civic can be removed by reforming.
 I highly recommend not doing this until the population transformation is fully completed, as the necessary events may not begin.

+Civic does NOT add "Defective Genes" to the population of the planet, but it also does not add a repository of personalities to your planet.
+It is possible to use the council's "Synthetic evolution" program.

 Partially overwrites event files (only what concerns synthetic fertility):
 1. events\anomaly_events_1.txt
 2. events\machine_age_situation_events_2.txt